Skip to main content

 • Collecting and documenting evidence while maintaining its integrity

-• Photographing or sketching a crime scene
+• Photographing or sketching crime scenes

-• Reconstructing a crime scene
+• Reconstructing crime scenes

 • Analyzing evidence through chemical, biological and microscopic methods